ImAKappa/pftp/docs/3-Project-Files/index.md

     This section is incomplete.
 Please come back soon.

+## 🎯 The Problem

 It was clean two weeks ago, I swear.
-But yet again, my downloads folder has become a mountainous dump of assorted images, videos, several documents with at least five different versions of each, audio files, app installers, spreadsheets, and what might possibly be a virus or two??
+But yet again, my downloads folder has become a mountainous dump of assorted images, videos, documents, audio files, app installers, spreadsheets, and what might possibly be a virus or two??
 My friend has a chronic hoarding problem and even they held an intervention for me 😖.

 ![My Downloads Folder](./img/03_downloads_folder-landfill_collab_media-unsplash.jpg)